-- 1. Involve parents and families in the development of the Title I plan, the process for school review of the plan and the process for improvement by; - a.
-This jointly developed and agreed upon written policy is distributed to parents and family members of participating Title I children through the Parent Handbook which is distributed to every family at the time of registration.
-In school wide buildings, this will include all parents.
-(ESSA Section 1116(a)(2)) - 2.
-Provide the coordination, technical assistance and other support necessary to assist and build the capacity of all participating schools in planning and implementing effective parent and family involvement activities to improve student acade3mic achievement and school performance by; - a.
-Through professional development regarding parent and family engagement.
-The district will partner with community groups as a means to engage families more creatively and successfully.
-(ESSA Section 116 (a)(2)(B)) - 3.
-To the extend feasible, coordinate and integrate parent and family engagement strategies under Title I with parent and family engagement strategies outlined in other relevant Federal, State, and local laws and programs by; - a.
-Working with local public preschool programs, Headstart programs, local library programs, and special education programs (IDEA).
-Our homeless education program coordinates with the local backpack program to offer support to students that are food insecure, especially over the weekends.
-(ESSA Section 116(a)(2)(C)) - 4.
-Conduct with the involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of the school served including identifying barriers to greater participation by parents in Title I activities (with particular attention to low-income parents, Limited English Proficient (LEP) parents, parents of any racial or ethnic minority, parents with disabilities and parents with limited literacy) by; - a.
-In addition to surveys, the district uses focus groups and open discussion groups for this evaluation.
-Parents and families have a voice.
-The evaluation tools and methods identify the type and frequency of school-home interactions and the needs of parents and families have to better support and assist their children in learning.
-The evaluations will target at least three key areas: barriers, ability to assist learning, and successful interactions.
-(ESSA Section 1116(a)(2)(D)(i-iii) - b.
-At least one annual meeting will be held to inform parents and family members of the school's participation in the Title I program and to explain the requirements of the program and their right to be involved.
-The meeting shall be for parents of both public and private school.
-The elementary buildings will hold an annual meeting in the fall.
-Notification will be sent in the district and building newsletter.
-(ESSA Section 1116(c)(1))
+- 1. Involve parents and families in the development of the Title I plan, the process for school review of the plan and the process for improvement by; - 2.
+Provide the coordination, technical assistance and other support necessary to assist and build the capacity of all participating schools in planning and implementing effective parent and family involvement activities to improve student acade3mic achievement and school performance by; - 3.
+To the extend feasible, coordinate and integrate parent and family engagement strategies under Title I with parent and family engagement strategies outlined in other relevant Federal, State, and local laws and programs by; - 4.
+Conduct with the involvement of parents and family members, an annual evaluation of the content and effectiveness of the parent and family engagement policy in improving the academic quality of the school served including identifying barriers to greater participation by parents in Title I activities (with particular attention to low-income parents, Limited English Proficient (LEP) parents, parents of any racial or ethnic minority, parents with disabilities and parents with limited literacy) by; - 5.
+Use the findings of the annual evaluation to design strategies for more effective parent and family involvement and to revise, as necessary, the parent and family involvement policies by; - 6.
+Involve parents and families in Title I activities by;